 - Investigators: Assoc Prof Sandy Mandic (PI), Assoc Prof Debbie Hopkins, Dr Enrique García Bengoechea, Prof John C Spence, Assoc Prof Kirsten Coppell, Dr Anna Rolleston and Assoc Prof Michael Keall

-- Collaborators: Assoc Prof Antony Moore, Dr Christina Ergler, Dr Susan Sandretto, Assoc Prof Palma Chillón, Assoc Prof Javier Molina-García, Assoc Prof Ana Queralt, Assoc Prof Melody Smith and Prof Jennifer S. Mindell.
+- Collaborators: Assoc Prof Antony Moore, Assoc Prof Christina Ergler, Dr Susan Sandretto, Assoc Prof Palma Chillón, Assoc Prof Javier Molina-García, Assoc Prof Ana Queralt, Assoc Prof Melody Smith and Prof Jennifer S. Mindell.

 - Funding: Health Research Council of New Zealand, National Heart Foundation of New Zealand, Lottery Health Research Grant, University of Otago Research Grants, Dunedin City Council and internal grants from the School of Physical Education, Sport and Exercise Sciences.